Hiroz-uchiha/Offline_Meme_Editor_App/README.md

 # 🖼️ Offline Meme Editor

-A Flutter application to create, edit, and save memes offline using clean architecture.
-It supports offline-first functionality using Hive for local storage and Dio for remote API access.
+Meme is a Flutter app built on clean architecture.
+The app supports both offline and online functionality, with Hive as local storage and Dio for data access from remote APIs.

 ---